pgr-me/PRasmussenLab4/README.md

 # Peter Rasmussen, Lab 4

-This Python package sorts one or more data files using straight merge and heap sort approaches and writes outputs to CSV.
+This Python package sorts one or more data files using recursive implementations of straight merge, natural merge, and heap sort algorithms and writes outputs to CSV.

 ## Getting Started